metaleap/zentient/zdbg-vsc/proto/readme.md

 	// - `int` (for JSON `integer`s)
 	// - `string` (for JSON `string`s)
 	Id interface{} `json:"id"`

-	// A name of the module.
-	Name string `json:"name"`

-	// optional but recommended attributes.
-	// always try to use these first before introducing additional attributes.
-	//
-	// Logical full path to the module.
-The exact definition is implementation defined, but usually this would be a full path to the on-disk file for the module.
-	Path string `json:"path,omitempty"`
 } // struct Module

 ```